biojppm/c4conf/README.md

 ### Usage examples

-And now, some examples with this executable.
+Here are some examples with this executable.
 Given these default settings:

 ```yaml
 foo: